npcottaris/plotlab/README.md

 # plotlab
-A toolbox for the automatic generation of publication quality Matlab plots

-Scientific plots generated via the default plot settings in Matlab are un-appealing and quite illegible.
-The plotlab toolbox changes the default plot settings so as to render plots that are visually-engaging, publication-ready, and consistent across computing platforms (mac and linux) and across graphics formats.
+Plotlab is a toolbox for the automatic generation of publication quality Matlab plots.
+The approach followed is to override various default plotting properties of the Matlab graphics root object so as to generate visually-engaging, publication-ready plots that have a consistent appearance across computing platforms (mac and linux) and across graphics formats, all while minimizing the boilerplate code that the user has to write.

 <table bgcolor=>
 <tr>